 How do I get Omani car insurance?

 You may be asked to prove you have car insurance for Oman when doing the Hatta crossing.
 As you exit, you can pay a fee to gain cover however this costs around 100 AED for one week.
 It is likely to be cheaper through your own insurance company.

 If it is a rental car, you will need to call your rental company and ask if the car has Oman insurance.
-This may be have an additional cost dependent on your rental company.
+This may have an additional cost depending on your rental company.

-So which is the best or cheapest method?
+So which is the best or cheapest visa run method?